-NOTE: Details of IPND obligations and their corresponding timelines can be found in Appendix B
+Details of IPND obligations and their corresponding timelines can be found in Appendix B.

 - 4.2.2 Each CSP that has an obligation under clause 4.2.1 must register with the IPND Manager in order to be authorised to supply PNCD to the IPND.
-Such registration must occur in a timely manner to consider subsequent activity (e.g. IPND connectivity, testing, etc) to meet the obligations under clause 4.2.1. - 4.2.3 To register with the IPND Manager, a CSP must submit a written application of intent. and must provide its name, address and contact details to the IPND Manager. - 4.2.4 The IPND Manager must acknowledge receipt of the application of intent within 2 Business Days. - 4.2.5 The IPND Manager must make an Information Package available on the IPND Manager website. - 4.2.6 Following on from clause 4.2.3, a CSP must then either: - (a) register with the IPND Manager as its own Data Provider before providing the IPND Manager with PNCD; or - (b) contract with a Data Provider, to act on its behalf to provide PNCD to the IPND Manager.
+Such registration must occur in a timely manner to consider subsequent activity (e.g. IPND connectivity, testing, etc) to meet the obligations under clause 4.2.1. - 4.2.3 To register with the IPND Manager, a CSP must submit a written application of intent. and must provide its name, address and

-- (a) provided any necessary supporting material requested by the IPND Manager relating to their role as a Data Provider, including details of any CSP for whom they are acting as Data Provider; - (b) provided contact information; - (c) details of their registered office within Australia; and - (d) any other information as required by the IPND Manager to register the person as a Data Provider, including technical information and testing, etc.
+- contact details, including a valid email contact that is monitored daily to receive and action important communications from the IPND Manager and other IPND Stakeholders, to the IPND Manager. - 4.2.4 The IPND Manager must acknowledge receipt of the application of intent within 2 Business Days. - 4.2.5 CSPs must ensure that the information provided pursuant to clause 4.2.3 remains current. - 4.2.6 CSPs must ensure that in the case of organisational change or consolidation with another CSP the IPND Manager must be advised within a reasonable timeframe of the updated details. - 4.2.7 The IPND Manager must make an Information Package available on the IPND Manager website. - 4.2.8 Following on from clause 4.2.3, a CSP must then either: - (a) register with the IPND Manager as its own Data Provider before providing the IPND Manager with PNCD; or - (b) contract with a Data Provider, to act on its behalf to provide PNCD to the IPND Manager. - 4.2.9 The IPND Manager must only register a person as a Data Provider after receiving a completed application of intent from the person, and where the person has: - (a) provided any necessary supporting material requested by the IPND Manager relating to their role as a Data Provider, including details of any CSP for whom they are acting as Data Provider; - (b) provided contact information, including a valid email contact that is monitored daily to receive and action important communications from the IPND Manager and other IPND Stakeholders; - (c) details of their registered office; and - (d) any other information as required by the IPND Manager to register the person as a Data Provider, including technical information and testing, etc.